parapet-io/parapet/README.md

 }
 ```

-As you already might have noticed we are repeating the same steps we made when were writing our `Printer` process:
+As you already might have noticed, we are repeating the same steps we made when were writing our `Printer` process:
 * Create a new Process with a  _hole_ `F[_]` in its type definition
 * Extend `io.parapet.core.Process` trait and parametrizing it with generic effect type `F`
 * Implement `handle` partial function

 Let's consider some new types and operators we have used to write our client: `ProcessRef`, `Start` lifecycle event and `~>` (send) infix operator.
-Let's start from  `ProcessRef`. `ProcessRef` is a unique process identifier (UUID by default), it represents a process address in Parapet system and *must* be unique, it's recommended to use `ProcessRef` instead of a `Process` object directly unless you are sure you want otherwise.
+Let's start from  `ProcessRef`. `ProcessRef` is a unique process identifier (UUID by default).
+It represents a process address in Parapet system and *must* be unique - it's recommended to use `ProcessRef` instead of a `Process` object directly unless you are sure you want otherwise.
 It's not prohibited to use `Process` object directly, however using a process reference may be useful in some scenarios.
 Let's consider one such case.
 Imagine we want to dynamically change the current `Printer` process in our client so that it will store data in a file on disk instead of printing it to the console.
 We can add a new event `ChangePrinter`:

 ```scala
 case class ChangePrinter(printer: ProcessRef) extends Event